In2ItChicago/In2ItChicago/readme.md

 Verify that Docker installed correctly with: `docker run hello-world`.
 You should see, "Hello from Docker!"

 ### Running the Code
-The startup process runs a Python script to check if any docker images are out of date, so you will need python >=3.6 installed for that script to run properly.
-If you do not, it will throw an error, but it won't affect the rest of the process, so this part can be skipped if you want.
-If you're on Windows and do not have Python set up, you should install Anaconda from [here](https://www.anaconda.com/download/#windows/).
-During set up, you should check the box that says to add Python to your system path.
-If you do not, you'll need to add it to your path later.
-Without Python being accessible in the system path, Python commands won't be visible to terminals like the Docker Terminal or Git Bash.
-On Mac or Linux, you can install Python directly from your system's package manager.
-If your Python version is too old, I recommend using [pyenv](https://github.com/pyenv/pyenv) to manage your Python versions.

-Once Python is set up, run `scripts/install.sh` from the root of the Github repo to install necessary Python dependencies.

 Open a Docker terminal on Windows Home, Git Bash or some kind of bash emulator on Windows Professional, or a normal terminal otherwise, and `cd` into the Git repo.
 If on Windows, it's probably a good idea to run `scripts/fix-bad-characters.bash` first because Docker behaves strangely when Windows-specific characters are sent to it.
 You may need to run this again in the future if more Windows characters make it into your files.

 Now, run `./start.sh`.
 If you get a permissions error, you may need to run `chmod +x start.sh`.
 This will grant execution permissions to the file.